Full disclosure: This post contains affiliate links. ?

 • Brown: 茶色 (chairo)

 A couple of kanji notes that will help you remember “grey” and “brown.”
 The kanji 灰 means “ash.”
 And 茶 means “tea.”
-The second kanji in both, 色, means color.
-So they read as “ash color” and “tea color.”
+The second kanji in both, 色, means colour.
+So they read as “ash colour” and “tea colour.”

 Japanese Adjectives for Distance and Speed

 You can use these adjectives to express length, depth, distance, and speed.
-But note that 短い is “short,” but it’s not used to call someone short.
-You can describe objects with 短い, though, or things like hair: 髪が短いです。(Kami ga mijikai desu.)
+Note that 短い is not normally used to call someone short; use it for objects or hair instead: 髪が短いです。(kami ga mijikai desu, “My hair is short.”)

 • Long: 長い (nagai)